 Specifications Comparison

-If you compare the Milgauss Blue vs. the Milgauss Black on specs, you end up in the same place.
+Compare the Milgauss blue vs black on paper and you land in the same place.
 Rolex built both on the same 116400GV platform, so you are not choosing a better watch.
 You are choosing which dial you want to live with every day.

 | Category | Milgauss Blue Dial | Milgauss Black Dial |